kprecise/smart-components/README.md

 # Various React Components Using React Hooks

-## Setup Using Front End Starter Pack (React, Webpack 4, Reactstrap, SASS)
+## Technologies
-This is a customised front end boilerplate using Webpack 4
+This is a customised front end boilerplate using Webpack 4, React, Reactstrap, SASS and Cypress for Unit Testing.

 ## Components